 4. Enter your RSS feed link

+The next step to submit a podcast to Spotify is to give the platform your RSS link.
 Head over to your podcast hosting service and find your RSS feed link.
-Then add the link to Spotify and hit “Next”.
+Then add the link to Spotify and hit “Next.”
 If you enter your RSS feed link incorrectly, you’ll receive an error message prompting you enter the correct link.

 5. Verify you own the podcast